MicroStrategy/embedding-sdk-docs/docs/native-embedding-architecture/vis-manipulation.md

 After the embedded visualizations have been rendered, you can right-click on the visualization.
 Normally, this manipulation triggers a pop-up menu and you can click a menu option to apply an action.

-MicroStrategy supports most of the manipulations in the right-click menu within Library, except clicking the `Show Data` and `Go To Page` items in the right-click menu of visualization.
+Strategy supports most of the manipulations in the right-click menu within Library, except clicking the `Show Data` and `Go To Page` items in the right-click menu of visualization.
 These two icons are hidden.

 ## Click, drag, and scroll in the visualization

 After the embedded visualizations have been rendered, you can click the icon to open a pop-up menu with multiple actions you can select.
 You can also click a column line and drag it, click the legend and drag it, scroll down to load more data, and so on.

-MicroStrategy supports most of the manipulations within Library, except clicking the menu or maximize icons in the top-right corner of visualization.
+Strategy supports most of the manipulations within Library, except clicking the menu or maximize icons in the top-right corner of visualization.
 These two icons are hidden.

 ## How actions affect the loading bar